raduionita/rii2-app-advanced/README.md

 * Login using a 2 step process(username step & password step) see `AuthController.php`
 * Cache warmer!?
 * Move `common/db` to an external vendor bundle `raducorp/yii-common`
+* Need a better Application class: that doesn't require 2 main config files.
+* Need a better Module class: that autoloads its config file.